Pros and Cons of Same-Day Dental Implants

 How Many Impressions are Needed for Dentures?

-- The preliminary impression is a rough draft of your mouth used for making custom trays for the final impression.
+- The preliminary impression is a rough draft of your mouth used for custom tray fabrication.
+It’s taken with alginate in a stock tray.

-- Complete denture’s final impressions capture the intricate details of your gums and surrounding tissues to ensure the dentures fit perfectly.
+- The final impression captures the intricate details of your gums and surrounding tissues to ensure the dentures fit perfectly.
+It’s taken with zinc oxide eugenol or silicone in a custom tray.

 What is the Next Step after Impressions for Dentures?

-After taking the complete dentures’ final impressions, the next steps respectively help create dentures that fit well and function properly.
+After taking the final impression for complete dentures, the next steps respectively help create dentures that fit well and function properly.
 Here’s what happens next:

 - To create a wax model, the impressions are sent to a lab as a prototype matching your gums and mouth structure.